 Atlanta is slowly growing faster than some roads can handle.
 Rush hour in Atlanta can start as early as 4 a.m.
 Sometimes the traffic will last until 10 am, so arm yourself with strong nerves!
 The worst traffic is around 3:30 pm until 7:30 pm, which is not a surprise considering how many people commute for work in Atlanta.
 Many claim that it is better to get on the north side of Atlanta to avoid those nerve-wracking traffic jam moments.

 Crime Rate in Atlanta

-Crime is a problem in Atlanta, the crime rate has been above the national median since the middle of the 20th century.
-Atlanta made the top five highest violent crime cities list for most of the previous three decades.
-Recently, there has been some improvement for the crime rate of the city.
-From 2009 to 2016, the overall crime in Atlanta declined 27 percent.
-The drop in burglaries, robberies and aggravated assaults bodes well for the future.
+Crime is a problem in Atlanta.
+The crime rate has been above the national median since the middle of the 20th century.
+Atlanta has been in the top 5 most violent cities list for the majority of the past three decades.
+However, the city has improved over the past decade.
+From 2009 to 2016, the overall crime in Atlanta has declined 27 percent.
+The decrease in burglaries, robberies, and aggravated assaults bodes well for the future.